-Let me relate to your conversation which I was recently having with a client on Mobile application development.
-This same conversation repeats each time there is a discussion on Mobile application development.
+Let me relate to your conversation which I was recently having with a client on Mobile app development.
+This same conversation repeats each time there is a discussion on Mobile app development.
 It relates to the type of mobile application that should be developed.
-There are 2 completely distinct types of Mobile applications: Native & Cross Platform.
+There are 2 completely distinct types of Mobile applications: Native & Cross-Platform.
 Between these 2 distinct types are some intermediate types of applications: Hybrid & Web.
-In fact, Web apps may not actually be a mobile app in the traditional sense.
-Given a choice, IT decision makers (I mean people who are responsible for the P & L statement and not that technology enthusiast) would always go for cross-platform mobile app development.
+In fact, Web apps may not actually be mobile apps in the traditional sense.
+Given a choice, IT decision-makers (I mean people who are responsible for the P & L statement and not that technology enthusiasts) would always go for cross-platform mobile app development.
 The benefit is obvious, the same app works on all platforms and hence the effort in developing the app is a 1-time effort.
 Instead, if native apps have to be developed the same effort is to be repeated for each of the platforms.

 Let us now clearly understand the different types of mobile apps:

 A native mobile app is developed specifically to its operating environment.
 The operating environment is the mobile platform (iOS or Android).
 Generally, these apps are developed using Java for Android and “objective – c” / Xcode for iOS.
 The main advantage of Native apps is their ability to integrate with the device’s hardware and software.
 This, of course, is on account of the apps being native.
 Because the mobile app is so integrated with your mobile system, it is able to unlock the full functionality of both the mobile’s hardware and its system-level software.
 Advanced user interfaces can be built on native apps which would allow double-tap, pinch-spread, etc. The screen itself can be very dynamic with Native apps, with lots of data flowing through it and getting frequently updated as well.
 The hardware components, in particular, come to life on Native Apps (camera, geolocation, etc).